Mykola Murashko: Biography

 Over the years, he taught in several schools at different levels.
 From 1875 to 1901, he operated his own drawing school in Kyiv which was supported by many well known artists; notably Ilya Repin, a friend from the Academy.
 Among those who attended the school were Valentin Serov, Khariton Platonov, Ivan Seleznyov, Konstantin Kryzhitsky, Mykola Pymonenko and Sergey Kostenko.
 On his initiative, Kiev put on an annual art exhibition, beginning in 1877.

-In the meantime, he produced numerous landscapes, many of which were purchased for the museum at the Academy.
-He also painted a few portraits and illustrated the first edition of Hans Christian Andersen's tales in the Imperial Russia.
+Murashko's school was supported by philanthropist Ivan Tereshchenko.

 Teaching, however, was always his priority and his students were given individual attention.
 In addition, he made numerous trips to Vienna, Paris, Rome and other notable art centers to study the latest teaching methods and wrote articles for a variety of local and national periodicals.

+Personal life

+His nephew Oleksandr Murashko was an artist and one of the first members of the National Academy of Arts of Ukraine.

-After the school closed, he retired to the village of Bucha and began to write "Memoirs of an Old Master".
+After the school closed, he retired to the village of Bucha, Kiev Governorate (present-day Kyiv Oblast) and began to write "Memoirs of an Old Master".
 Two parts were published, but the book was never finished, due to illness.